OfficeDev/Office-IT-Pro-Deployment-Scripts/Copy-OfficeGPOSettings/README_Copy-OfficeGPOSettings.md

 		Example: cd C:\PowerShellScripts

-3. Run the Copy-OfficeGPOSettings.ps1 script.
+3. Run Copy-OfficeGPOSettings and specify the GPO name.

-		Type . .\Copy-OfficeGPOSettings.ps1 -SourceGPOName "Office Group Policy Name"
+		Type . .\Copy-OfficeGPOSettings.ps1 -SourceGPOName "Office Settings"

 		By including the additional period before the relative script path you are 'Dot-Sourcing' the PowerShell function in the script into your PowerShell session which will allow you to run the function from the console.

-4. Verify that the all of the Office 2013 settings have been copied to the Office 2016 settings
+4. Verify that the all of the Office 2013 settings have been copied to the Office 2016 settings.

+####Copy Office policies and specify the Office version

+1. Open a PowerShell console:

+		From the Run dialog type PowerShell.

+2. Change directory to the location where the PowerShell Script is saved.

+		Example: cd C:\PowerShellScripts

+3. Run Copy-OfficeGPOSettings and specify the Office versions

+		Type . .\Copy-OfficeGPOSettings.ps1 -SourceGPOName "Office Settings" -SourceVersion "14.0" -TargetVersion "15.0"
+   This will copy Office 14 (2010) policies to Office 15 (2013) within the specified GPO.